dakshgodara2001/Stock-Monitoring-Platform/README.md

 The Stock Monitoring Platform is a real-time web application that allows users to monitor the latest stock prices from major companies.

 https://github.com/dakshgodara2001/Stock-Monitoring-Platform/assets/52131905/d9d9f84b-1504-487e-96ae-e906967cbe96

 ## Features

 - Real-time stock data: Get the latest stock prices from a wide selection of companies.
 - Customizable dashboard: Select your preferred companies to view their stock prices.
-- Stock ticker: View the latest stock prices in a scrolling ticker, just like in a stock exchange.

 ## Setup and Installation